 In medium-sized businesses, enterprises, SaaS, and other businesses, such as eCommerce businesses where there are a lot of products and product lines, the role of the product owner is often a separate position.

 However, if we were to get down to the absolute basics, the difference comes from methodologies.
 Project managers tend to be strategic, while product owners tend to be tactical.

 In a way, product owners are the extensions of product managers as they execute the strategies laid out by product managers.

 In this article, we’ll dive deeper into the product owner vs. product manager scenario and detail the differences of each role in product management.

 Let’s get right to it.

 Product Owner vs Product Manager – A Responsibility Comparison

-For example, a new company such as a SaaS startup follows the agile framework and the Scrum framework.
+For example, a new such as a SaaS startup follows the agile framework and the Scrum framework.
 They’ll usually try to hire a product owner early on in the product development cycle so that they can build the product management team.
 According to Scrum masters, smaller organizations hire product owners so they can hire a product manager.